-The late pregnancy 'welfare' scan, also known as the Third Trimester Growth scan, carried out between weeks 26 and 40 of pregnancy, is not routinely offered by NHS hospitals.
+The late pregnancy 'welfare' scan, also known as Third Trimester Growth scan, carried out between weeks 26 and 40 of pregnancy, is not routinely offered by NHS hospitals.
 Many parents ask for this pregnancy scan at The Medical Chambers Kensington both for reassurance and to have an extra look at their baby.
 Towards the end of pregnancy the facial features are likely to be very clear, particularly when viewed with 3D and 4D ultrasound technology; you can see your baby's face while he or she is still in your womb.
 These images will be clearest between 22 and 30 weeks.
 Parents often tell us this is a good way to feel more in touch with their baby before birth, and helps them to feel prepared for birth and parenthood.
-We will give you printed images to take home, and email you a link so you can view and download a selection of images from your scan.
+After your appointment, we will send you a secure link where you can view and download a selection of images from your scan.

 The 26-40 week pregnancy scan is used to: